Brexit and Immigration Germany - 3rd UPDATE

 Visa Waiver Period – 90 Days

-Under Directive (EU) 2019/592, UK nationals will be allowed to travel to the Schengen States for a period of 90 days within 180 days, i.e. also enter Germany, visa-free and stay here as soon as hard BREXIT commences.
-This means that they will remain citizens who enjoy the visa waiver privilege but when it comes to taking residence here, they will have to apply from home.
-However, this right does not include the exercise of gainful employment or running a business / company.
-Within a transitional period, UK citizens are allowed business trips to Germany pursuant to §30 no. 1 BeschV i.c.w. §16 BeschV.
+Under Directive (EU) 2019/592, UK nationals will be allowed to travel to the Schengen States for a period of 90 days within 180 days, i.e. also enter Germany, visa-free and stay here as soon as BREXIT really commences.
+In other words, they will remain as citizens who enjoy the full visa waiver privilege to visit Germany.
+Britons are allowed to apply for any permit after having settled down (= registered their address) and do not need to exit the country first.

 Are you interested to have this maze unraveled for you personally?
 Click here to book your initial consultation.

 Easier than BREXIT: All Countries Except Great Britain are Leaving the EU to Form a new Alliance